dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/fill.rst

    :Layer Below: Calculates boundaries based on the layer below the active layer.
    :All Above: Calculates boundaries based on all layers above the active layer.
    :All Below: Calculates boundaries based on all layers below the active layer.

-.. _bpy.types.BrushGpencilSettings.extend_stroke_factor:

-Stroke Extension
-   Extends the actual stroke to close gaps in the fill area.
-   The extended strokes are temporarily and will be not be rendered.
-   The value control the extension length to use.
-Zero value means disabled.

-   .. _bpy.types.BrushGpencilSettings.show_fill_extend:

-   Visual Aids (eye icon)
-      Toggle show extended lines helper.

-.. _bpy.types.BrushGpencilSettings.fill_leak:

-Leak Size
-   Size in pixel to consider the leak as closed.

 .. _bpy.types.BrushGpencilSettings.fill_simplify_level: